Nuo27/iOS_Assignment3/README.md

 #### Staff

-- Login with admin ID and password
+- Login/Logout with admin username and password
 - Select Date and time Slot
 - View all booking records
 - View any record with its details